angristan/larafeed/README.md

 ## Technical overview

-- Backend build with Laravel 9
+- Backend build with Laravel 11
   - Architectured around [Actions](https://laravelactions.com/)
 - Vue.js 3 for the frontend
 - [Inertia.js](https://inertiajs.com/) that does the magic glue between Laravel and Vue.js
 - Feed parsing is powered by [SimplePie](https://github.com/simplepie/simplepie)
   - Through [willvincent/feeds](https://github.com/willvincent/feeds)
-- Full text search with Laravel Scout, powered by [Meilisearch](https://github.com/meilisearch/meilisearch)
+- Full text search with Laravel Scout
 - Summary generation is powered by [ChatGPT](https://openai.com/blog/chatgpt/)
   - Through [openai-php/laravel](https://github.com/openai-php/laravel)
   - The prompt is truncated using the GPT3 tokenizer, implemeted in PHP in [Gioni06/GPT3Tokenizer](https://github.com/Gioni06/GPT3Tokenizer)
-- Supports multiple database engines (thanks to Laravel)
 - Background jobs are powered by the Laravel scheduler, Laravel queues and Laravel Horizon
-  - The queue system is powered by Redis
 - Favicon fetching is powered by [ash-jc-allen/favicon-fetcher](https://github.com/ash-jc-allen/favicon-fetcher)
 - Sparkline graphs are powered by [brendt/php-sparkline](https://github.com/brendt/php-sparkline)
 - The frontend uses [Tailwind CSS](https://tailwindcss.com/) with some plugins